Guide: The Idea Submission Template

 Describe the idea in 2 to 4 sentences.
 What would change, and how?
 Assume the reader is smart but does not know the details of your daily work.

-Example: Replace the current paper-based pre-shift safety checklist with a simple mobile form that operators complete on a shared tablet before each shift.
-The completed form would auto-notify the shift supervisor and create a log for monthly audits, replacing the current manual collection and binder filing process.
+Example: Replace the current paper-based pre-shift safety checklist with a simple mobile form that operators fill in on a shared tablet before each shift.
+The completed form would automatically notify the shift supervisor and create a log for monthly audits, replacing the current manual collection and binder system.

 What problem are we solving?

 What is broken, slow, risky, or frustrating about the current situation?
-What specifically happens today that should not, or does not happen that should?
+What is specifically happening today that should not be, or not happening that should be?

 Example: The current paper checklist is frequently incomplete, lost, or illegible.
 Supervisors spend 20 to 30 minutes per week tracking down missing forms.
-Audit preparation requires manually compiling 3 months of paper records.
+Audit preparation requires manual compilation of 3 months of paper records.

 Who benefits if this idea is implemented?
 Be specific.
 Shift supervisors?
 End customers?
 A particular team or production line?